Search Website

 Research Interests:

 Kayla Gauthier is a doctoral student in the Health and Rehabilitation Sciences program specializing in health promotion.
 Funded by the Canadian Institutes of Health Research, her research at Western examines the ethics of forced treatment and isolation for infectious diseases.
 For her PhD studies, she hopes to explore how the growing threat of antimicrobial resistance should shape and inform the authority and power of public health agents.
 Her Master’s thesis outlined the experiences and perspectives of Canadian Medical Officers of Health in issuing treatment orders and queried how antimicrobial resistance may pose challenges with forced treatment.
-Kayla currently works as a Research Assistant in the School of Health Studies and with the Health Ethics, Law, and Policy Lab supporting projects focused on ethical and policy questions in public health and health data.
-She is also a student member of the Canadian Bioethics Society and the Rotman Institute of Philosophy at Western.
+Kayla is the Research Coordinator for the Centre, and works as a Research Assistant in the School of Health Studies and with the Health Ethics, Law, and Policy Lab supporting projects focused on ethical and policy questions in public health and health data.
+She is a student member of the Canadian Bioethics Society and the Rotman Institute of Philosophy at Western.
+Additionally, Kayla currently serves as the Western University Student Representative to the Canadian Bioethics Society.
 Her research interests broadly include questions of coercion, rights, and equity in public health practice.

 Daniel Kim, MHSc